Joe Walker (film editor)

-Joe Walker is a British film editor working in Los Angeles.
+Joe Walker is a British film editor who has worked in both England and Los Angeles.
 In 2022, he won the Academy Award for Best Film Editing for his work on Dune, having been nominated twice before for 12 Years a Slave and Arrival.
-For the American Cinema Editors Award for Best Edited Feature Film – Dramatic he has received a string of five nominations over eight years and in 2016 he won, for Arrival.
+For the American Cinema Editors Award for Best Edited Feature Film – Dramatic he has received a string of six nominations and in 2016 he won, for Arrival.
+He has received five nominations for a BAFTA Film Award for Best Editing.
 He took the European Film Award for Best Editor for Shame in 2012 and Satellite Award for Best Editing for Sicario in 2016.

-Life and career
+Early life

+Walker grew up in the West London Borough of Ealing.
+Raised Catholic, his father was a History master, while his mother was one of Winston Churchill's wartime short-hand typists.

+Walker initially trained as a classical composer.
+In 1984, he received his B.A. degree in music at the University of York.
+Walker learned editing in the BBC's Film Department at Ealing Studios.

+Career

-Walker learned his craft in the BBC's Film Department at Ealing Studios.
-As a Sound Editor, he coaxed animal impersonator Percy Edwards out of retirement to provide gorilla noises for Philip Saville's series First Born.
-After cutting classical music documentaries for the BBC, Walker broke into editing drama with Julian Farino's Out of the Blue and comedy with two series of David Renwick's Jonathan Creek.
+Walker started as a Sound Editor, coaxing animal impersonator Percy Edwards out of retirement to provide gorilla noises for Philip Saville's series First Born (1988), his first collaboration with composer Hans Zimmer.
+After his first forays as a Film Editor, cutting classical music documentaries for the BBC, Walker broke into editing drama with Julian Farino's Out of the Blue and comedy with two series of David Renwick's Jonathan Creek.